-In some ways, creative writing is defined more by what it isn’t than by what it is—so what do these forms of writing have in common?
+In some ways, creative writing is defined more by what it isn’t than by what it is—so what do these forms have in common?

-That’s not to say that there are no rules to creative writing—but rather, that this form of writing as an art form believes that rules may be broken in the spirit of creating art.
+That’s not to say that there are no rules to creative writing—but rather, this form believes that rules may be broken in the spirit of creating art.
 And above all else, it is absolutely art!

 What are the Benefits of this Form of Writing?

-Now that you’ve learned a bit more about what this style of writing, let’s examine its benefits and see how creative writing can help your students!
+Now that you’ve learned a bit more about what this style of writing, let’s examine its benefits and see how it can help your students!

 1. Creative Writing is a Powerful Tool of Self-Expression